xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 wget -qO- https://toolbelt.heroku.com/install.sh | sh
 echo 'PATH="/usr/local/heroku/bin:$PATH"' >> ~/.zshrc
 {% endhighlight %}
-That's it! enjoy your free, full-functional POSIX environment under MS windows without deleting any of your files, in minutes.
+That's it! enjoy your free, full-functional POSIX environment under MS windows without deleting any of your files or repartitioning your drive, in minutes.
 <hr>
 ## Installation of rbenv and Ruby 2.2
 Please follow the official guide of rbenv to install <a href="https://github.com/sstephenson/rbenv">rbenv</a> and <a href="https://github.com/sstephenson/ruby-build">ruby-build plugin</a>.
 It's a pity that I haven't figure out how to use <a href="http://getrbenv.com/">getrbenv.com</a> on Babun/zsh to replace the following steps.